pandatix/go-cvss/README.md

 Before continuing, the optimizations discussed later goes against the [Knuth's words](https://pic.plover.com/knuth-GOTO.pdf), but the maintenance is **our** problem, and the impacts in your code base is major for the best.

 There is five major parts in this optimizations:
  1. **on-the-fly parsing** when parsing v3 vectors, meaning no buffer have to be used when parsing one.
-This mainly reduces the allocs/op indicator for the function that did most allocations.
+This mainly reduces the _allocs/op_ indicator for the function that did most allocations.
  2. **buffer reuse** and share when parsing v2 vectors, using a `sync.Pool` of a predetermined buffer size.
-This reduces the allocs/op indicator for the v2 parsing function for the second function that did most allocations.
+This reduces the _allocs/op_ indicator for the v2 parsing function for the second function that did most allocations.
  3. **allocate-once buffer**, so that the vectorizing function counts what memory it will need then allocates and fill it.
-This mainly reduces the allocs/op indicator for the vectorizing function.
-At this step, we are at 0-1 allocs/op, but still at 352 B/op for parsing and 92 B/op for vectorizing (for v3, but the same applies to v2).
+This mainly reduces the _allocs/op_ indicator for the vectorizing function.
+At this step, we are at 0-1 _allocs/op_, but still at 352 _B/op_ for parsing and 92 _B/op_ for vectorizing (for v3, but the same applies to v2).
  4. **information theory based optimizations**, with focus on each bit usage.
 This is detailed next.
-This finally reduces the B/op indicator, leading to an highily optimized module.
+This finally reduces the _B/op_ indicator, leading to an highly optimized module.
  5. **cpu instructions optimizations** based on the previous.
 The idea is to avoid dealing with strings whenever possible and use bits.
 Indeed, a CPU has a native support of binary operations, while comparing strings does not (i.e. `cmpstr` take multiple cycles, but a binary shift takes one).
-This reduces the n/op indicator.
+This reduces the _n/op_ indicator.

-Fortunately, those optimizations always improved (or did not affect drastically) the ns/op indicator, so no balance had to be considered.
-The only balance was making our job hard so yours is better.
+Fortunately, those optimizations always improved (or did not affect drastically) the _ns/op_ indicator, so no balance had to be considered.

-The idea behind the fourth otimization lies on the information theory: if you have an information that could be represented by a finite set of elements, meaning you can enumerate them, then you could store them using `n` bits such that `n=ceil(log2(s))` with `s` the size of this finite set.
+The idea behind the fourth otimization lies on the information theory : if you have an information that could be represented by a finite set of elements, meaning you can enumerate them, then you could store them using `n` bits such that `n=ceil(log2(s))` with `s` the size of this finite set.

 In the case of CVSS, each attribute has its finite number of metrics with their finite set of possible values.
-It implies we fit in this case, so we could make it real.
-That's what we did.
+It implies we fit in this case, so we could make it real : that's what we did.

 In this module, we represent each metric set in the `values.go` file, so we enumerate them.
 Then, we count how many bits are necessary to store this, and use a slice of corresponding bytes (`bytes=ceil(bits/8)` with `bits` the sum of all `n`).
 To determine those, we build for each version a table with those data, leading us to determine that, for instance with CVSS v3, we need `44` bits so `6` bytes.

 Then, the only issue arises with implementing this idea.
-We define a scheme to specify what each bit is used for, and pull out hairs with bit masking and slice manip.
-Notice that it imply the vector object does not have attributes for corresponding metrics, but have some `uint8` attributes, making this hard to read (and reverse btw).
+We define a scheme to specify what each bit is used for, and pull out hairs with bit masking and slice manipulations.
+Notice that it imply the vector object does not have attributes for corresponding metrics, but have some `uint8` attributes, making this hard to read.

+We though of further improvements, as applying the information theory on the whole CVSS vector.
-We are aware that this could still be improved as we could transitively state that CVSS vectors are a set of finite combinations, so we could enumerate them.
+Indeed, transitively CVSS vectors have a set of finite combinations, so we could enumerate them.
 This would lead us to a finite set of `573308928000` combinations for v3 and `139968000` for v2, which could be respectively represented on `40` bits (`=log2(573308928000)`) that makes `5` bytes and `28` bits (`=log2(139968000)`) that still makes `4`.
 This imply that CVSS v2 implementation can't be improved by this process.
-Nevertheless, this has been judged over-optimizations for now, but a motivated developer may do it for a cookie :laughing:

-Lastly, for the focused reader, as CVSS v3 vectors don't have to be ordered (CVSS v2 does in its specification document Section 2.4), there are many more possible combinations, and as temporal and environmental metrics are not mandatory, representing all the possibilities with an integer identifier would take many more bits and so bytes.
-Our approach is trusted better in this way.
+Moreover, in the case of CVSS v3 we may gain a byte, but due to the undetermined order of metrics, such an implementation is trusted not maintainable and too heavy facing the loss of only a byte.

 ### Comparison